Mitsubishi Type 89 IFV: Description

 The vehicle is of relatively conventional layout with a welded steel hull.
-The 600 horsepower Mitsubishi 6SY31WA water-cooled diesel engine located in the front left of the hull.
-It drives an automatic transmission which in turn drives the track via drive sprockets at the front of the hull.
+The 600 horsepower Mitsubishi 6SY31WA water-cooled diesel engine located in the front left of the hull drives an automatic transmission which in turn drives the track via drive sprockets at the front of the hull.
 On each side of the hull are six road wheels with an idler at the rear, and three track return rollers.
 The suspension is a torsion bar system.

-The driver sits to the right of the engine, with a single-piece hatch above him that opens to the right.
+The driver sits to the right of the engine, with a single-piece hatch above them that opens to the right.
 The driver is provided with three fixed vision periscopes, and a single traversable periscope in the hatch.
 A passive night vision periscope can be used in place of one of the day periscopes.
-A single infantry man sits behind the driver and has a hatch immediately above him with two vision periscopes that provide coverage of the front of the hull, as well as a large spherical firing port on the right side of the hull.
+A single infantry man sits behind the driver and has a hatch immediately above them with two vision periscopes that provide coverage of the front of the hull, as well as a large spherical firing port on the right side of the hull.

 In the center of the hull is the two-man turret which mounts the Oerlikon Contraves KD-series 35 millimeter caliber dual-feed cannon with a cyclic rate of fire of approximately 200 rounds per minute, which is produced under license in Japan.
 Coaxially mounted to the cannon is a Type 74 7.62 millimeter caliber machine gun.
 The turret also mounts a single Type 79 Jyu-MAT missile on each side of the turret.
 Underneath the missile launcher is an array of four smoke grenade launchers.

-The gunner sits on the left of the turret, with the commander to his right with hatches that open to the rear.
+The gunner sits on the left of the turret, with the commander to their right with hatches that open to the rear.
 Both are provided with telescopic sights mounted on the front of the turret.
 The gunner has two vision periscopes that cover the front and left of the turret.
 The commander has six periscopes that provide all-round coverage.
 The turret is also fitted with a laser warning system.

 At the rear of the hull is the main troop compartment that seats seven infantrymen.
 The troops enter through two large doors which swing open to the side.
 The troop compartment has seven firing ports: three on the left, one of the right rear exit door, three on the right side.
 Each of the firing ports is provided with a vision periscope mounted above it.